TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationMethods.rst

 **Table of Contents**

-More information can be found in these subchapters, the arrow `➜` indicates that you will directed to another manual.
+More information can be found in these subchapters, the arrow `➜` indicates that you will be directed to another manual or to a different section in this manual.

 .. toctree:: 1